|

 House values in the Minneapolis metro area have risen by 13.6% in the last year alone.
 However, for investing in real estate, since there is a limited amount of homes in Minneapolis, purchasers are sometimes compelled to compete, leading to higher prices and faster sales, which benefit sellers.
 In other words, based on the previous month’s major housing market statistics, demand outnumbers supply, providing sellers a price bargaining edge over buyers.
 As a result, there are fewer available properties than engaged buyers in the market.

-VIDEO DATA SOURCE: https://www.corelogic.com/intelligence/homeowner-equity-insights/ Sales by Price Range:
+VIDEO DATA SOURCE: https://www.corelogic.com/intelligence/homeowner-equity-insights/ |

 All